MarcoTz/Recipes/Recipes/GnocciChickenSoup.md

 5. Cook for 20-25min, until the potatoes are soft
 6. Use a handmixer to mash some of the potatoes (optional, increases thickness)
 7. Add milk and simmer for another 10min
-8. Cook gnocci and pan-fry chicken
+8. Cook gnocchi and pan-fry chicken
-9. Add gnocci and chicken to soup and simmer for another 5min
+9. Add gnocchi and chicken to soup and simmer for another 5min
 10. Optionally add additional seasoning

 ## Tags